skyylex/skyylex.github.io/_posts/2017-01-22-NSObject_internals_-_accessors.md

 }
 ```

 The flow for the getter is quite similar.
-Steps #1 and #2 is almost the same as in setter.
+Steps #1 and #2 are almost the same as in setter.
 The difference is the atomic/nonatomic behavior.
 Thread-safety isn't taken into account.
 It follows setter logic (to prevent read-write conflict).
 I mean that atomic object is retained and nonatomic is not.
 Basically, setter is already retaining the `value`, so in the simple case value doesn't need to retained/released once again.
 And nonatomic approach probably was planned as a flow when another thread doesn't release the `value`. `atomic` was built over the idea to make able to grab value inside the lock and to allow to return it from function ignoring other threads activity.

 **Tips and tricks:**
 - All locks are stored in the map called `PropertyLocks` of type `StripedMap`, where `void *` is the key for the lock value.
 However, main map storage, specified as static array, contains only up to 64 items.
 It means that limit for properties is 64 per class or that each item in array contains also additional structure (for example: linked list).